What is Asthma?

 - Inflammation of the airway walls causing it to be red and swollen

-- Mucous (phlegm) which is sticky lung secretions, blocks the already narrowed airways
+- Increased mucous (phlegm) secretion, which is sticky lung secretions, blocking the already narrowed airways

-Although the exact cause is not known, genetic and environmental factors are responsible
+Although the exact cause is not known, these genetic and environmental factors are responsible

 - Most asthma patients have allergies